borntofrappe/project-euler/014 - Longest Collatz Sequence/README.md

 For instance and for `16`, there are `6` arrays, starting with `1`, `12`, `9`, `14`, `13` and `15`.
 Any other starting point is considered within these construct.

-Despite this improvement in the size of the array however, it seems the code comes with a worse performance.
+Despite this improvement in memory, it seems the code comes with a worse performance.
 I can only attribute this failure to the `findIndex` function, performing an excessive number of checks on every first value of the saved arrays.

 ### Object

 While the approach of the previous section does not work, I decided to keep the code in the aptly named `failure.js` file.
-The logic is however, or perhaps should be, sound.
+It was still good practice with multidimensional arrays.
+Moreover, I decided to further explore the approach with objects instead.

-In this section, I tried to move from arrays to objects, to try and make due without the `findIndex` function.
 The syntax requires a few adjustments, so let's walk through it one step at a time.

 We set up `sequences` as an object instead of an array.